Women at Work

-- Ellevate: Global professional women's network dedicated to help women advance in the workplace, both for themselves and the greater good.
-They strive to change the culture of business from the inside out - by investing in women.
+- Ellevate: Global professional women's network dedicated to help women advance in the workplace both for themselves and the greater good.
+It aims to change the culture of business from the inside out by investing in women.

-- Mentoring Circles for Women: Women-focused mentoring programs for companies looking to develop the careers of their female employees, as well as individuals seeking personal development.
+- Mentoring Circles for Women: Women-focused mentoring programs for companies looking to develop their female employees' careers, as well as individuals seeking personal development.
 Participants receive access to mentoring and serve as mentors to other participants.

-- National Organization for Women (NOW): Largest organization of feminist activists in the United States, NOW has 500,000 contributing members and 550 chapters in all 50 states and the District of Columbia.
+- National Organization for Women (NOW): Largest organization of feminist activists in the United States with 500,000 contributing members and 550 chapters in all 50 states and the District of Columbia.
 NOW’s goal has been to take action to bring about equality for all women.